 We offer excellent sports facilities, and all are welcome to use these, whether as a serious athlete or just for fun.
 They include a sports pavilion, squash courts, extensive playing fields with hockey, cricket, football and rugby pitches, hard grass tennis courts and netball courts.
 There’s also our boathouse on the River Thames, with boats used all year round by our rowing crews, from novices to experienced rowers, and access to the University’s swimming pool, athletics stadium and gym, free of charge.

 There are many opportunities to try out new sports and join one of the College teams to compete against other colleges.
-You can also join other University sports clubs.
+You can also join other University sports clubs, or start one of your own.